elementor/elementor-developers-docs/src/widgets/widget-structure.md

 The `\Elementor\Widget_Base` class has many more methods, but the vast majority of your needs are covered by the methods mentioned above.

-The methods can be divided into five groups:
+These methods can be divided into five groups:

 * [Data](./widget-data)
 * [Grouping](./widget-categories)